 Hotels and guest houses are concentrated to Nuwara Eliya and the eateries too because most travellers opt to stay in Nuwara Eliya.

 One of the best Sri Lanka tourist spots to spots leopards

-Deer makes piercing sound between a shriek and a burp when it senses a leopard, which is a warning to all the animals in the area.
+Wilpattu is also coming under the most 5 beautiful places to visit in Sri Lanka, which lies about 170 km north of Colombo.
+Deer makes a piercing sound between a shriek and a burp when it senses a leopard, which is a warning to all the animals in the area.
 However, leopards have plenty of game here because leopard is the biggest and most fearful carnivore in Sri Lanka.
 The leopard of Sri Lanka is a sub-species (Panthera Pardus kotiya) of common leopard and which is evolved into a very large subspecies over last millennia and weighing up to 100kg.

 Sri Lankan leopard is an endangered animal, the number of leopards in the jungle is reduced over the last few centuries due to the hunting and habitat loss.
 During the latter part of British colonial era, hunting license issued to affluent British planters was cancelled and wildlife reserves were declared in order to save the rapidly decreasing wildlife.
 Today wild animals are concentrated to wildlife reserves, which are under the purview of the wildlife conservation department.
 The number of leopards as well as other animals on the rise since the hunting ceased.